oopanuga/oopanuga.github.io/_posts/2014-12-10-Uncle-Bob-TDD-Alive.md

 ## To BDD or TDD

-All of the things ending with DD are becoming so popular.
+All of the things ending with DD are becoming so popular nowadays.
 BDD, TDD and DDD are some examples.

-Basically TDD and BDD are the same, there is no much difference.
-Behavioral Driven Development just adds the GIVEN, WHEN and THEN, so we are still testing but the difference is the way we express the test.
+Basically TDD and BDD are the same, there is no much difference. _Behavioral Driven Development_ just adds the GIVEN, WHEN and THEN, so we are still testing.
+The difference is the way we express the tests.

 The main difference between different type of tests is its level: